quesurifn/yake-wasm/README.md

-# YAKE (Yet Another Keyword Extractor) Rust WASM
+# Enhanced YAKE (Yet Another Keyword Extractor)
+## WASM (Rust)

-Yake is based on this paper: https://repositorio.inesctec.pt/server/api/core/bitstreams/ef121a01-a0a6-4be8-945d-3324a58fc944/content
+Yake is based on this [paper](https://repositorio.inesctec.pt/server/api/core/bitstreams/ef121a01-a0a6-4be8-945d-3324a58fc944/content)

 Yake is a language agnostic statistical keyword extractor weighing several factors such as acronyms, position in paragraph, capitalization, how many sentences the keyword appears in, stopwords, punctuation and more.